JavaTMP/JavaTMP/JavaTMP-SpringBoot-Modules/spring-boot-security/readme.md

 the caller receives an exception.
 With prefiltering, the aspect calls the method but only provides the values that follow the given rules.

+### 17.1 Applying prefiltering for method authorization

+With prefiltering, an aspect intercepts the call to the protected method.
+The aspect filters the values that the caller provides as the parameter and sends to the method only values that follow the rules you define.

+With prefiltering, we decouple the authorization responsibility from the business implementation.
+The aspect provided by Spring Security only takes care of the authorization rules, and the service method only takes care of the business logic of the use case it implements.

+When using prefiltering by filterObject, we refer to the objects inside the list that the caller provides as a parameter.
+The authentication object is the one stored after the authentication process in the security context.

+The aspect intercepts and changes the collection given as the parameter.
+You need to provide a mutable instance of a collection so the aspect can change it.

+### 17.2 Applying postfiltering for method authorization